 The Need

-Forty-six percent of San Diego Unified School District and 68 of South Bay Unified School District third graders do not meet grade-level standards for reading and writing.
+Forty-six percent of San Diego Unified School District and 72 percent of South Bay Unified School District third graders do not meet grade-level standards for reading and writing.

 Sharing books, conversations, and songs with young children helps them develop language skills.
 This type of sharing contributes to children’s healthy development, provides skills to succeed in school, and helps assure that they will learn to love reading.
 Research show investments in early education, particularly among disadvantaged children, go beyond improved learning outcomes and also make children more social, motivated, and confident.
 This is why the Library Foundation supports library programs for the youngest learners.